 Aquariums and water gardens add beauty and tranquility to our homes.
 Many plants and animals that we use in aquariums and backyard ponds have been imported from other parts of the world.
 While they are excellent to enjoy they may be harmful to Michigan's native ecosystems if they are released into the wild.
 Although Michigan’s winter temperatures stop some exotic species from reproducing in our lakes and streams, this is not always the case.
 Some species survive and thrive, negatively impacting the environment, decreasing recreational opportunities and causing severe economic consequences.

 It is never safe to release water garden or aquarium plants and animals into the natural environment, even if they appear to be dead.

 Together we can keep Michigan’s waterways healthy and pure

-- Never release an aquatic plant or animal into waterways
+- Never release an aquatic plant or animal into a waterway (lake, river, storm drains, retention ponds)

-- Inspect and rinse any new plants to rid them of seeds, plant fragments, snails and fish.
+- Unwanted hitchhiking species are common.
+Inspect and rinse any new plants to rid them of seeds, plant fragments, snails and fish.

-- Build water gardens well away from other waters.
+- Build water gardens away from other waters.
+Check out the MSU Extension Smart Gardening fact sheet on water gardening to learn more.

 - Contact a veterinarian or pet retailer for guidance on humane disposal of animals.